GBerrow/MS2/assets/test/testing.md

 - Ensure visual feedback for check and checkmate is clear and consistent for the user.
 - Refine user experience by adding notifications for check, checkmate, and invalid moves.

+---

+### **09/10/2024**

+- **Problems Detected**:

+1. **King Moving into Dangerous Position (Test 1)**:
+     - The king is allowed to move into positions where it would be in check, violating chess rules that prevent the king from placing itself into danger.

+  2. **No Checkmate Detection for Losing (Test 2)**:
+     - When the player's king is in checkmate, the game doesn't display a "Game Over, Black Wins!" message when the black king wins, only showing messages when the player wins.

+  3. **Post-Game Piece Selection (Test 3)**:
+     - After checkmate and a victory message ("Game over!
+White wins!"), the player can no longer select any pieces, indicating that the game correctly prevents further moves after a win.
+However, this functionality should also apply to when the player loses.

+  4. **Delayed Check Detection (Test 4)**:
+     - The game does not immediately detect check when it happens.
+It only flags the king as being in check when the player selects the king or attempts to move another piece.
+This delay in check detection affects gameplay, as the player should immediately be informed when their king is in check.